lucassimao/Angular-CRUD-Spring-Boot-Backend/backend/README.md

 Restful backend for create, update, delete and list lawyers.
-In the default (development) profile, the backend runs the src/main/resources/data.sql script to prepopulate the H2 Database
+In the default (development) profile, the backend runs the src/main/resources/data.sql script to prepopulate the H2 Database.
+When running inside the docker container the production mode is activated and the environment variables override the database properties to connect to a running mysql instance

 ## Implementation Details